MellowNight/MellowNight.github.io/_posts/2023-01-10-firstpost.md

 ### Nested Page Table hooks

-The principle of EPT/NPT stealth hooking is based off of the ability to intercept certain forms of access to pages.
+The principle of EPT/NPT stealth hooking is based off of the ability to intercept memory accesses to pages.
 Page permission based hooking techniques have been used for decades, from guard page hooking to nehalem TLB-split hooking.

 Intel supports execute-only pages through extended page tables, so developers can simply create an execute-only page containing hooks, and a copy of the page, without the hooks.
-The VMM can then handle an access violation caused by an attempted read from the page, change the EPT mapping to the hookless page, and set the EPT mapping to read/write only.
+An Intel HV can then handle an EPT fault caused by an attempted read from the page, point the EPT's pfn to the hookless page, and set the memory to read/write only.
 This memory read trapping mechanism effectively hides byte patches from security systems such as patchguard and Battleye.
 The hooked copy of this page is restored once the VMM intercepts an attempted execute on the read/write only mapping of the page.

-AMD nested page tables do not support execute-only pages, so AMD system programmers need to consider two potential workarounds to achieve execute only pages:
+AMD nested page tables do not support execute-only pages, so AMD system programmers would need to trap every execute access to the hook page, causing a lot of overhead.
+Two workarounds can be considered if you really want execute only pages:

-    1. SEV-ES guests can support execute-only
+**SEV-SNP (secure nested paging):** guests can restrict pages to execute-only with VMPL permission masks in the RMP (reverse map table).
+These RMP permission checks are only in effect when SEV-SNP is enabled.
+See AMD system programming manual sections 15.36.3 to 15.36.5 for more info.

-    2. Page protection keys
+**Memory Protection Keys:**

-Unfortunately, none of these features were supported on my AMD ryzen 2400G CPU, so I had to figure out a way to hide hooks without execute-only pages.
+Unfortunately, none of these features were supported on my AMD ryzen 2400G CPU, so I needed to somehow hide my hooks by trapping executes on pages.

-I created two seperate ncr3 direcories: an **"hooked"** ncr3 with every nPTE set to read/write only, and a **"innocent"** ncr3 with every nPTE allowing read/write/execute permissions.
+To start off, I set up two ncr3 direcories: an **"hooked"** ncr3 with every nPTE set to read/write only, and a **"innocent"** ncr3 with every nPTE allowing read/write/execute permissions.

 These are the steps for setting [an NPT hook(link to setnpthook)] on AMD: